robbiekruszynski/ETHGas_Docs/docs/developers/overview.md

 # Developer Overview

 :::info Role scope
 This page focuses on Developers.
-For Builders see `/docs/api/builder/overview`.
-For Validators see `/docs/validators/overview`.
+For Builders see [Builder Overview](/docs/api/builder/overview).
+For Validators see [Validator Overview](/docs/validators/overview).
 For copy/paste‑ready code, see the API endpoints below.
 :::

 This guide provides a concise overview for developers integrating with the ETHGas ecosystem.